-We had cash, cash equivalents, and marketable securities totaling \$284.5 million, \$255.8 million and \$233.5 million, as of June 24, 2016, June 26, 2015 and June 27, 2014, respectively.
-Our exposure to interest rate risk primarily relates to the interest income generated by excess cash invested in highly liquid investments with maturities of three months or less from the original dates of purchase.
-The cash and cash equivalents are held for working capital purposes.
+We had cash, cash equivalents, and marketable securities totaling \$285.3 million, \$284.5 million and \$255.8 million, as of June 30, 2017, June 24, 2016 and June 26, 2015, respectively.
+We have interest rate risk exposure relating to the interest income generated by excess cash invested in highly liquid investments with maturities of three months or less from the original dates of purchase.
+The cash, cash equivalents, and marketable securities are held for working capital purposes.
 We have not used derivative financial instruments in our investment portfolio.
 We have not been exposed nor do we anticipate being exposed to material risks due to changes in market interest rates.
 Declines in interest rates, however, will reduce future investment income.
-If overall interest rates had declined by 10 basis points during fiscal year 2016, fiscal year 2015 and fiscal year 2014, our interest income would have decreased by approximately \$0.1 million, \$0.1 million and \$0.2 million, respectively, assuming consistent investment levels.
+If overall interest rates had declined by 10 basis points during fiscal year 2017, fiscal year 2016 and fiscal year 2015, our interest income would have decreased by approximately \$0.3 million, \$0.1 million and \$0.1 million, respectively, assuming consistent investment levels.

-Interest rate risk also refers to our exposure to movements in interest rates associated with our interest bearing liabilities.
-The interest bearing liabilities are denominated in U.S. dollars and the interest expense is based on LIBOR, plus an additional margin, depending on the lending institution.
-If the Singapore Interbank Offered Rate and the LIBOR had increased by 100 basis points during fiscal year 2016, fiscal year 2015 and fiscal year 2014, our interest expense would have increased by approximately \$0.1 million, \$0.1 million and \$0.2 million, respectively, assuming consistent borrowing levels.
+We also have interest rate risk exposure in movements in interest rates associated with our interest bearing liabilities.
+The interest bearing liabilities are denominated in U.S. dollars and the interest expense is based on the London Inter-Bank Offered Rate (LIBOR), plus an additional margin, depending on the lending institution.
+If the LIBOR had increased by 100 basis points during fiscal year 2017, fiscal year 2016 and fiscal year 2015, our interest expense would have increased by approximately \$0.8 million, \$0.1 million and \$0.1 million, respectively, assuming consistent borrowing levels.

-We maintain an investment portfolio in a variety of financial instruments, including, but not limited to, U.S. government and agency bonds, corporate obligations, money market funds, asset-backed securities and other investment-grade securities.
+We maintain an investment portfolio in a variety of financial instruments, including, but not limited to, U.S. government and agency bonds, corporate obligations, money market funds, asset-backed securities, and other investment-grade securities.
 The majority of these investments pay a fixed rate of interest.
-The securities in the investment portfolio are subject to market price risk due to changes in interest rates, perceived issuer creditworthiness, marketability and other factors.
-These investments are generally classified as available-for-sale and, consequently, are recorded on our consolidated balance sheets at fair value with unrealized gains or losses reported as a separate component of shareholders' equity.
+The securities in the investment portfolio are subject to market price risk due to changes in interest rates, perceived issuer creditworthiness, marketability, and other factors.
+These investments are classified as available-for-sale and, consequently, are recorded on our consolidated balance sheets at fair value with unrealized gains or losses reported as a separate component of shareholders' equity.